mchiu-bnl/mbd_pileup/README.md

 Autogluon (using a variety of models:

 ## Directions
-First, go to Kaggle to download the [dataset](https://www.kaggle.com/competitions/march-machine-learning-mania-2024/data).
-Either save this in a directory named <code>/data/march-madness</code> or edit <code>data-processing.py</code> and <code>model.py</code> to reflect the data directory.

 You will likely have to install all the dependencies below.
 Autogluon only works with certain versions of python, with python 3.12 being the most recent supported (as of 8/7/25).
 Note that you may have to modify your PYTHONPATH so that it is not pointing to modules from a different version of python.

 It's always recommended to use virtual environments, [venv](https://docs.python.org/3/tutorial/venv.html).
 A recent better alternative is to use [UV](https://docs.astral.sh/uv/).

-Once you have installed all the dependencies, then you test it with
+Once you have installed all the dependencies, then you will need the training and test data (csv format).
+They are too large for git.

+Once you have the training data, test the training code with

 <code>python run_autogluon.py</code>